Interim Dean and Associate Professor: Dr. Hargis, 450-3106

 1.4 Physical learning environment: We strive to provide a physical infrastructure with appropriate technology that provides an environment in which our students and faculty can thrive professionally and intellectually.

-2.2 Service: We pursue collaborative partnerships between our internal and external stakeholders to promote life-long and experiential learning, research, service, and community interaction.
+- Community2.1 Collegiality: We encourage transparency in our decision-making practice through a process of shared governance based on interactions among faculty, staff, and students.2.2 Service: We pursue collaborative partnerships between our internal and external stakeholders to promote life-long and experiential learning, research, service, and community interaction.

-3.1 We value the opportunity to work, learn, and develop in a community that embraces the diversity of individuals and ideas.
+- Diversity3.1 We value the opportunity to work, learn, and develop in a community that embraces the diversity of individuals and ideas.

-4.2 Responsibility: We commit to being responsible and accountable in our operations at all levels, including assessment and continuous improvement of our academic programs and transparency in our fiscal and operational proceedings.
+- Integrity4.1 Ethics: We are committed to ethical and responsible behavior in our own actions and to developing the same commitment in our students by promoting the awareness of professional ethical responsibilities.4.2 Responsibility: We commit to being responsible and accountable in our operations at all levels, including assessment and continuous improvement of our academic programs and transparency in our fiscal and operational proceedings.

 Limitation on Business Courses Taken by Non-Majors

 Students majoring outside of the College of Business may not take more than 30 hours of business courses.

 Prerequisites Policy